 The same goes for Xanax, a medication given for anxiety and panic disorders.
 There is a medical and criminal danger that accompanies these medications when used without a prescription.
 You can be charged with a misdemeanor or felony and face serious fines and jail time.

-If you have been charged with a drug crime, contact Lisa Shapiro Strauss, Houston drug possession lawyer, today for help.
+If you have been charged with a drug crime, contact Houston drug possession lawyer Lisa Shapiro Strauss today for help.
+Lisa provides experienced criminal defense for those facing charges of assault, theft, drug crimes and more.